wp-plugins/flyzoo/readme.txt

 * Live Support Chat

-* Multiple Chat Rooms: full featured group chats with avatars, emoticons, moderation, image and video with preview.
+* Multiple chat rooms: full featured group chats with avatars, emoticons, moderation, image and video with preview.

-* Embeddable Chat Rooms: embed a group chat into a page (PRO Plan)
+* Embeddable group chats: embed a chat into a page to improve user experience (PRO Plan)

-* Multiple Operators and Moderators: support chat requests are automatically routed to the first available operator
+* Multiple operators and moderators: support chat requests are automatically routed to the first available operator

-* Track Visitors Live: monitor visits and chat with visitors in real-time.
+* Track visitors live: monitor visits and chat with users in real-time.

 * Pop out chat windows: chat in floating browser windows for a better user experience